varunagrawal/ros2_documentation/source/Related-Projects/AutowareLectureSeries/Lesson2Basics.rst

 Sending the Goal
 ====

-* Our client constructor above set a time to call `send_goal` after 500ms.
+Our client constructor above set a time to call `send_goal` after 500ms.
 We'll bind our member functions to the action events and then send the goals.

 .. code-block:: C++
-   :linenos:

       // method to check if goal is done bool is_goal_done() const